nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 #.
 After the sample is fetched, the thread forwards it to the :ref:`nrf_desktop_hid_state` as ``motion_event``.
 #.
 The |hid_state| updates the HID report data, generates new HID input report, and submits it as ``hid_report_event``.
 #.
 The HID report data is forwarded to the host either by the :ref:`nrf_desktop_usb_state` or by the :ref:`nrf_desktop_hids`.
+   The USB state has precedence if the USB is connected.
 #.
-USB state has precedence if USB is connected.
-#.
 When the HID input report is sent to the host, ``hid_report_sent_event`` is submitted.
    The motion sensor sample is triggered and the sequence repeats.

-If the device is connected through Bluetooth, the :ref:`nrf_desktop_hid_state` uses a pipeline that consists of two HID reports.
+If the device is connected through Bluetooth, the :ref:`nrf_desktop_hid_state` uses a pipeline that consists of two HID reports, which it creates upon receiving the first ``motion_event``.
-The pipeline is created when the first ``motion_event`` is received.
 The |hid_state| submits two ``hid_report_event`` events.
-When the first one is sent to the host, the motion sensor sample is triggered.
+Sending the first event to the host triggers the motion sensor sample.

 For the Bluetooth connections, submitting ``hid_report_sent_event`` is delayed by one Bluetooth connection interval.
-Because of this delay, the :ref:`nrf_desktop_hids` requires pipeline of two HID reports to make sure that data will be sent on every connection event.
+Because of this delay, the :ref:`nrf_desktop_hids` requires pipeline of two HID reports to make sure that data is sent on every connection event.
 Such solution is necessary to achieve high report rate.

 If there is no motion data for the predefined number of samples, the :ref:`nrf_desktop_motion` goes to the idle state.